csd1100/learning/notes/js/oop.md

 ```
 ## [OOP with `class` keyword]
 - `class` keyword is just a syntactic sugar on `prototype` keyword use.
  It groups object creator, methods and properties together.
+But javascript is still using prototype keyword.
 ```
 class User {
     constructor(name) {